 Dealers are breaking the law if they reject a warranty claim without first looking into it.
 Will changing your own oil void warranty?
 Customers only need to ensure that any alternative oil they use is on par in quality with the oil recommended by the automaker.

 Many oil producers, including Valvoline, are so confident in the quality of their products that they provide their own warranty against any engine damage that might be attributed to it.

-Use the oil recommended by the manufacturer for the warranty term if the mention of voiding warranties and engine damage gives you the willies.
+If you're asking "Will changing my own oil void warranty?", use the oil recommended by the manufacturer for the warranty term if the mention of voiding warranties and engine damage gives you the willies.